Nadia-143/EDA_project_1/EDA_project1.md

 ### Data Description
 + What dataset(s) do you plan to use, and how will you obtain the data?

-   Primarily MTA turnstile data obtained from (http://web.mta.info/developers/turnstile.html.) for the first 2 weeks of May.
+   Primarily MTA turnstile data obtained from (http://web.mta.info/developers/turnstile.html.)

 + What is an individual sample/unit of analysis in this project?
 What characteristics/features do you expect to work with?
   ...